This blog may contain affiliate links. Read our disclosure policy for more info.

-After traveling around New Zealand in a campervan for an entire year, I consider myself somewhat of an expert.
+After traveling around New Zealand in a campervan multiple times, I consider myself somewhat of an expert.
 Between the hundreds of travelers I’ve met and the dozens of vans I’ve seen, I know what’s most important when it comes to renting a campervan in New Zealand.

 Why trust us: This guide comes from my personal experience as well as tips from my family (who visit New Zealand every year and rent a campervan or motorhome.)

-Each has the own pros and cons and they all vary in price range.
+Each has its own pros and cons, and they all vary in price range.
 The decision on which campervan you rent should depend on your budget, how many people you travel with, and your confidence driving on the roads.